My Journey On Learning Spanish In Six Months

 💖 Grow a love for the fundamentals

-There are fundamentals in every game or sport that you need to master in order to get better.
+There are fundamentals in every game or sport that you need to master to get better.

 With chess, I used to coach beginners who focused way too much time on memorizing openings and sneaky checkmate traps.
 What was more important was understanding opening principles, endgame theory, and middle-game strategy.